0Iexandr/GitHomeworkFixErrors/homework.md

 What is a Pull Request?

-When you send a file over the internet
+When you send a file over the internetan event that takes place in software development when a contributor/developer is ready to begin the process of merging new code changes with the main project repository

 ## Question 12